Suprapubic aspiration of urine

 - Bladder scanner (minimum 20mL) - scan 3 times to confirm, or

-- Gently percuss the bladder; fundus should be 1-2 finger breadths above the pubic symphysis (PS).
+- Gently percuss the bladder; fundus should be 1-2 finger breadths above the pubic symphysis (PS).1,9

-1. Clean the skin from the pubis to umbilicus in a circular motion 5cm diameter with an alcohol wipe.
+- Clean the skin from the pubis to umbilicus in a circular motion 5 cm diameter with an alcohol wipe.

-3. Insert the needle (attached to the syringe) perpendicular to the skin at 1-2cm superior to the pubic symphysis (the suprapubic crease level) at midline:
+- Insert the needle (attached to the syringe) perpendicular to the skin at 1-2 cm superior to the pubic symphysis (the suprapubic crease level) in the midline:

-4. Aspirate gently after the needle pierces the skin.
-Aspirate as you insert, as well as when you withdraw the needle.
+- Aspirate gently after the needle pierces the skin.
+Aspirate as you advance, as well as when you withdraw the needle.

-5. Advance the needle 2-3cm deep if needed (i.e. whole length of the 23G needle).
+- Advance the needle 2-3 cm deep if needed (i.e., whole length of the 23G needle).
 Stop advancing needle once urine is aspirated.

-- If urine is not obtained, do not remove the needle, but withdraw it to a subcutaneous layer and redirect it slightly cephalad while aspirating.
-If still unable to obtain urine, withdraw and redirect slightly caudally while aspirating
+- If urine is not obtained, partially withdraw the needle to just below the subcutaneous layer and redirect it slightly cephalad while aspirating.
+If still unable to obtain urine, partially withdraw and redirect slightly caudally while aspirating.

 - Further attempts at SPA should be at the discretion of the Senior Doctor on duty.

-8. Transfer urine from syringe to yellow top specimen jar.
-If adequate volume of urine obtained, save 0.5mL for urine dipstick analysis.
+- Transfer urine from syringe to yellow top specimen jar.
+If adequate volume of urine obtained, save 0.5 mL for urine dipstick analysis.

 Post-Procedure